Domaine MartinelleLafare | Rhône Valley

 Winemaker Corinna Faravel is without question a pioneer among a group of young artisans who early on recognized the hidden potential of the Ventoux in southern France, a diverse yet spectacular region known for far too long for the quantity but not the quality of its wines.

-Vineyards have been cared for organically from the start, and as of the 2012 vintage, the estate began the process of becoming officially certified.
-Vineyard rows are plowed by horse, and natural organic fertilizer is used.
-Grapes are harvested by hand and fermented in cement tanks on indigenous yeasts in a cool cellar built into a hillside.
-The Ventoux blend is aged in unlined cement tanks; the Beaumes de Venise is aged in a combination of cement tank and large foudre.
-All wines are bottled unfined and unfiltered.
+Vineyards have been cared for organically from the founding of the estate, which is now officially certified.
+Grapes are harvested by hand and fermented in cement tanks on indigenous yeasts in a cellar built into the hillside.
+Wine is aged in unlined cement tanks on fine lees, with very little sulfur added during the vinification process, and is bottled unfined and unfiltered.

 Red plums, black pepper, raspberries, fresh garrigue.
 All the passion and power of the south with a lively freshness and lightness on the tongue—too easy to drink.